 Dear Board Members,

 Thanks for your continued support and partnership.
-We look forward to providing you with more updates on our district’s progress next week.
+We look forward to providing you with more updates on our district’s progress and planning next week.

 Carlton D. Jenkins, Ph.D.